International Dark-Sky Association Victoria inc. is a not-for-profit organisation.

 Australian night skies are still some of the darkest on the planet.
 IDAVic aims to provide information, and support to any person, organisation or business that shares our aims.

-Interim President and Secretary.
-Judith Bailey is the Manager of the Ballarat Municipal Observatory and Museum, Secretary of International Dark-Sky Victoria Association (Chapter of IDA), and an Advocate for International Dark-Sky Association (IDA).
+President Judith Bailey is the Manager of the Ballarat Municipal Observatory and Museum, Secretary of International Dark-Sky Victoria Association (Chapter of IDA), and an Advocate for International Dark-Sky Association (IDA).
 Judith has been advocating for preservation of the night sky for nearly 30 years.
 Preserving the Environment for future generations and protecting our heritage, encompassing the values of thousands of years, is the best way forward.

-Immediate Past President.
-Dr Russell Cockman is a retired industrial chemist who continues to share his passion for science by lecturing chemistry at RMIT University, Melbourne and as Observatory Guide at Melbourne Observatory.
+Immediate Past President Dr Russell Cockman is a retired industrial chemist who continues to share his passion for science by lecturing chemistry at RMIT University, Melbourne and as Observatory Guide at Melbourne Observatory.
 He continues to enjoy a long-time interest in astronomy as an avid observer and photographer of all things astronomical and being President of IDAVictoria since 2017, he believes that starry night skies can be returned by design and implementation of appropriate outdoor lighting that minimises intrusion of artificial light into the night.
 Russell enjoys nothing better than standing under the stars in dark skies and marvelling at the Universe above.

 Treasurer Dr Nick Lomb is an Adjunct Professor at the University of Southern Queensland.
 Previously, he spent over 30 years as Curator of Astronomy at Sydney Observatory and the Museum of Applied Arts and Sciences.
 Nick was Vice-President of the Sydney Outdoor Lighting Improvement Society for many years until he shifted to Melbourne, where he is closely involved with the Victorian Chapter of IDA.